bubo0/django-ucsd-buy-and-sell/README.md

+Django project for students, staff and faulty to buy and sell goods on campus conveniently.

+Team member github id:
+pbgreerb
+bubo0
+ptueller
+wangzining
+techit-limtiyakul

 #How to setup the Django Project:

 1. Be sure you have python3 installed.
 Just google how to get it for your OS if not.